aleshaleksey/fansys23/abilities.md

 **Type**: (Supernatural, Class A)

 **Description**: Select either sight, smell or hearing.
-You gain advantage on all "observe rolls based on this sense.
+You gain advantage on all "observe" rolls based on this sense.

 **Prerequisites**:
 |Keen Senses level|MP dice prerequisite|Base prerequisite|Other|